palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 # Radical Inside : Tutorial part 1

-- This tutorial explores how to make animation inside the 3d-models of the website sketchfab.com.
+- This tutorial explores how to make animations inside the 3d-models of the website sketchfab.com.
 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ## Inital setup
 - The code is a webpage and runs in a webbrowser
 - To make a webpage we use a combination of html, css and javascript.

-- Lets start by making the html document, with the necessary html.
+- Lets start by making the html document with the necessary html.
-- Paste the boilerplate code below into a code editor of your choose.
+- Paste the boilerplate code below into a code editor of your choice.

 ```
 <!DOCTYPE HTML>